OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-08.md

 ## Joshua 8:23

-But they captured the king of Ai alive and brought him to Joshua.
+However, they took the king of Ai alive and brought him to Joshua.

 ## Joshua 8:24